SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 }
 ```

-We will see what those words means and what to put instead of the generic three dots
+We will see what those words mean and what to put instead of the generic three dots
 `...`, but for what matters in this section, it's just important to remember that each
 program that you write contains a `main()` function, and in here you will write
 the instructions needed for the program to work properly.

 Every single program must have that special function, called in that way (all lower case
 letters).
-When the program is run, the instructions, or statements inside of main are
+When the program is run, the instructions or statements inside of main are
 executed in sequential order.

 We'll cover what a function is in a future chapter, but for now just know that it is a
 collection of instructions that can be reused and they have a name which identifies them
-followed by two parenthesis at the end like this: `function()` and eventually some
+followed by two parentheses at the end like this: `function()` and eventually some
 "things" inside `(...)`, called parameters.